-Lines are highlighted green for executed, red for missing, and gray for excluded.
-The counts at the top of the file are buttons to turn on and off the highlighting.
+Lines are highlighted: green for executed, red for missing, and gray for excluded.
+If you've used branch coverage, partial branches are yellow.
+The colored counts at the top of the file are buttons to turn on and off the highlighting.